kiebel/wp-teachpress/trunk/readme.txt

 1. Download the plugin.
 2. Extract all the files.
-3. For the CSV/XLS-export please define your root directory path in the parameters_sample.php and rename the file to parameters.php
+3. Define your wp-root directory path in the parameters_sample.php and rename the file to parameters.php (it is only for RSS-Feeds and CSV/XLS-Export)
 4. Upload everything (keeping the directory structure) to your plugins directory.
 5. Activate the plugin through the 'plugins' menu in WordPress.